 For this recipe I added a bit of vanilla extract to the almond meringue shells, spread caramel buttercream on them, sprinkled a little bit of fleur de sel on the filling and topped with the second meringue shell.
 Delicious!

-How to make salted caramel macarons:
+How to make the macarons:

-1. This recipe starts with 200 grams powdered sugar and 110 grams almond flour.
+Step 1.
+This recipe starts with 200 grams powdered sugar and 110 grams almond flour.
 (Be sure to get blanched almond flour from which the dark, tough almond skins have been removed).

-2. Whisk the two together until they’re well combined.
+Step 2.
+Whisk the two together until they’re well combined.

 *RECIPE TIP: I find that insulated cookie sheets, which consist of two sheets of metal with a layer of air sandwiched between them, work best for macarons and I recommend that you use those.